utags/userscripts/copy-selected-links-as-markdown/README.md

 ## Features

 - Copies selected link(s) as Markdown `[text](url)`
-- Single or multiple anchors; outputs one line per link
+- Single or multiple anchors; for multiple links outputs a Markdown bullet list
 - Detects URL in selected text when no anchor is present
 - Fallback to `[document.title](location.href)` when nothing is selected
 - Keyboard shortcut: `Cmd/Ctrl + Shift + M`